john-cd/rust_howto/src/categories/memory-management/lazy_initialization.md

 [![std][c-std-badge]][c-std]  [![cat-memory-management][cat-memory-management-badge]][cat-memory-management]

-[OnceCell][std-core::cell::OnceCell]⮳ is a cell which can be written to only once.
+[OnceCell][c-std-core::cell::OnceCell]⮳ is a cell which can be written to only once.

 The corresponding Sync version of `OnceCell<T>` is `OnceLock<T>`.